 Retirement benefits can be computed using one of two methods: the Step formula and the Level formula.
 Members hired before July 1, 1989, may use the Step or Level formula, whichever is greater.
 It also includes full benefits under the Rule of 90 (age plus years of allowable service equals 90).
 Members hired on or after July 1, 1989, must use the Level formula.
 Each formula converts years and months of service to a certain percentage.
-Under the Step formula, members receive 1.20 percent of the high-five average salary for each of the first ten years of covered service equals 90).
+Under the Step formula, members receive 1.20 percent of the high-five average salary for each of the first ten years of covered service, plus 1.70 percent for each year thereafter.
+It also includes full benefits under the Rule of 90 (age plus years of allowable service equals 90).
 The Level formula does not include the Rule of 90.
-Under the Level formula, members receive 1.70 percent of the high-five average salary for all years of covered service equals 90).
-The Level formula does not include the Rule of 90.
-Under the Level formula, members receive 1.70 percent of the high-five average salary for all years of covered service equals 90).
+Under the Level formula, members receive 1.70 percent of the high-five average salary for all years of covered service with full benefits at normal retirement age.